Address of the Holy Father

 Curriculum vitae of the new Ambassadors

-At 10.00 this morning, in the Clementine Hall of the Apostolic Palace, the Holy Father Francis received in audience the Ambassadors of Mauritania, Nepal, Trinidad and Tobago, Sudan, Kazakhstan, and Niger, on the occasion of the presentation of their credential letters.
+At 10.00 this morning, in the Clementine Hall of the Apostolic Palace, the Holy Father Francis received in audience Their Excellencies the Ambassadors of Tanzania, Lesotho, Pakistan, Mongolia, Denmark, Ethiopia and Finland on the occasion of the presentation of their credential letters.

 Address of the Holy Father

-I am pleased to receive you on the occasion of the presentation of the Letters by which you are accredited as Ambassadors Extraordinary and Plenipotentiary of your countries to the Holy See: Kazakhstan, Mauritania, Nepal, Niger, Sudan and Trinidad and Tobago.
-I offer a particular welcome to Mrs M’Haiham, the first Ambassador of Mauritania to the Holy See.
-I would ask all of you kindly to convey my sentiments of gratitude and respect to your respective Heads of State, with the assurance of my prayers for them and for the peoples whom they represent.
+I am pleased to receive you on the occasion of the presentation of the Letters by which you are accredited as Ambassadors Extraordinary and Plenipotentiary of your countries to the Holy See: Tanzania, Lesotho, Pakistan, Mongolia, Denmark, Ethiopia and Finland.
+I would ask all of you kindly to convey my sentiments of gratitude and respect to your various Heads of State, with the assurance of my prayers for them and for your fellow citizens.

-As you officially begin your new mission, I extend to you my best wishes and I assure you of the constant support of the various offices of the Roman Curia in the fulfilment of your responsibilities.
-To this end, I willingly invoke upon you and your families, as well as all your fellow citizens, an abundance of divine blessings.
+Dear Ambassadors, as you now begin your new mission, I extend to you my prayerful good wishes.
+I also take this opportunity to assure you of the constant readiness of the various offices of the Roman Curia to assist you in the fulfilment of your responsibilities.
+Upon you and your families, your collaborators and all your fellow citizens, I cordially invoke God’s blessings of joy and peace.

 Curriculum vitae of the new Ambassadors